-- ☐ It is operated by a 12VDC electric motor. - ☐ The system is equipped with a manual override allowing the room to be extended / retracted in the event of a power loss. - The system has a controller (Fig 1) with programmable stops that stop the motor when the room is fully extended or retracted.
+- □ It is operated by a 12VDC electric motor. - □ The system is equipped with a manual override allowing the room to be extended / retracted in the event of a power loss. - □ The system has a controller (Fig 1) with programmable stops that stop the motor when the room is fully extended or retracted. - The controller has the ability to detect faults for easier troubleshooting. - A wall mounted touchpad allows room movement and provides end user feedback.